 Unspoiled, spectacular, exceptional, private: The Beaver Creek Ranch, just west of Big Horn and Sheridan, WY and perfectly situated in the foothills of the beautiful Big Horn Mountains, is truly unspoiled, spectacular, exceptional and private.
 The word legacy is perhaps too often used when describing ranches, but in this case, a true legacy ranch will be passed on to the next steward.
 In an area where true legacy ranches seldom come on the market, this offering represents an opportunity of a lifetime for someone who has their heartstrings pulled by the Big Horn Mountains and her lovely foothills.

-It’s the consummate Big Horn ranch, complete with unparalleled privacy without being remote and the most uninterrupted and beautiful views of the Big Horn Mountains you will find anywhere.
+Beaver Creek Ranch is the consummate Big Horn ranch, complete with unparalleled privacy without being remote and the most uninterrupted and beautiful views of the Bighorn Mountains you will find anywhere.
 The exquisite homes harmoniously compliment the landscape, which is filled with all wildlife indigenous to the area and an agricultural component of pleasing, productive hay fields.
 The 1,945± acre ranch comes complete with good water rights for irrigation, excellent barns and out-buildings, ponds for fishing, and plenty of trophy game like elk, mule deer and white-tail deer, not to mention game birds and many other species from a well-protected natural environment.
 The ranch has been managed with wildlife habitat as a priority while producing cattle and hay.

 The guest home is just a smaller version of the owner’s residence with tremendous views and privacy as well.
 Two other homes provide a manager’s residence and a caretaker’s residence, plus the barn provides a nice apartment that would comfortably accommodate a groom or someone caring for cattle during calving season.

 This Wyoming ranch for sale perfectly suits horses, cattle and just as importantly, wildlife.
-It is a grazing/hunting/recreation ranch, designed to offer premium hunting and fishing while maintaining its health through planned grazing.
+Beaver Creek Ranch is a grazing/hunting/recreation ranch, designed to offer premium hunting and fishing while maintaining its health through planned grazing.
 Whether you want elk or deer hunting, or premium bird hunting and excellent fishing, this ranch has it in one of the most private and beautiful settings you’ll ever experience.

 This ranch supports a herd of 120± cows and has ample irrigation and water rights.
 The irrigation system- mostly all gravity-fed sprinklers, is thoughtfully designed to flow with no pumps and it’s completely redundant and manipulated with only valves, which means easy application without worries of pumps failing.
 Grazing has been managed in harmony with the wildlife for generations and all the past stewardship of the ranch is reflected in its healthy soils and rich habitat.